 Nicotine interacts with GUARANA

 Stimulant drugs such as nicotine speed up the nervous system.
-By speeding up the nervous system, stimulant medications can make you feel jittery and increase your heart rate.
 The caffeine in guarana might also speed up the nervous system.
 Taking guarana along with stimulant drugs might cause serious problems including increased heart rate and high blood pressure.
-Avoid taking stimulant drugs along with caffeine.

 Pentobarbital (Nembutal) interacts with GUARANA